-The purpose of the Network Use and Vulnerability Assessment policy is to assure the reliability, security, integrity, and availability of the telecommunications network infrastructure.
-This policy documents practices and responsibilities associated with the administration, maintenance, expansion, and use of the College network in order to:
+The Network Use and Vulnerability Assessment policy aims to assure the telecommunications network infrastructure's reliability, security, integrity, and availability.
+This policy documents practices and responsibilities associated with the administration, maintenance, expansion, and use of the College network to:

-- Provide reliable network communications for the efficient conduct of College business; - Assure that network usage is authorized and consistent with the College's mission; and - 3.
+- 1. Provide reliable network communications for the efficient conduct of College business; - 2.
+Assure that network usage is authorized and consistent with the College's mission and - 3.
 Protect the confidentiality, integrity, and availability of College information that traverses the College network.